Tailoring the switching efficiency of magnetic tunnel junctions by the fieldlike spin-orbit torque: SOT switching for noncollinear alignment of current and field

-To understand the similarity between both samples, we note that W and Ta are both negative spin Hall angle materials and have SOT of equal sign.
+To understand the similarity between the W and Ta samples, we note that both are negative spin Hall angle materials and have SOT of equal sign.
 A positive SOT pulse induces $B_\text{FL}$ pointing along $-y$, as schematized in Fig.\,\ref{fig1:c}, and the Oersted field $B_\text{Oe}$ pointing also along $-y$.
 From symmetry considerations, the $y$ component of the external field subtracts from (adds up to) $B_\text{FL}$ induced by positive (negative) $V_\text{SOT}$ when $\varphi > 0$; the opposite occurs when $\varphi < 0$.
 When the two fields add together, the switching is favored, in agreement with previous results obtained in Ta-based samples \cite{Lee2018a,Fan2019}.
 Ta is known to induce strong FLT, with $\beta$ ranging from 0.7 to over 4 \cite{Garello2013,Kim2013,Avci2014,Qiu2014,Torrejon2014,Ou2016,Lee2018a}, whereas $\beta$ is typically less than 0.4 in the case of W \cite{Garello2018,Sethu2021}.
 Thus, it may seem surprising that $V_\text{c}$ changes by a similar amount with $\varphi$ in Figs.\,\ref{fig2:c} and \ref{fig2:d}.
 However, the Ta samples used in this study provide only moderate FLT with $\beta = 1.05\pm 0.08$, and the W samples $\beta = 0.3\pm 0.07$.
 Moreover, changing $\varphi$ does not affect only $B_\text{FL}$, but also $B_\text{DL}$ that is three times weaker in Ta than in W, which partially compensates for the larger $\beta$ in Ta.

 To exclude the effect of insufficient amount of symmetry-breaking field $B_x$, we also study the switching when only the transverse component of the external field $B_y$ is varied and $|B_x|$ is fixed.
 For each $B_y$, we send a train of 1-ms pulses of increasing amplitude and determine the switching threshold.
 Figure\,\ref{fig3:a} compares the switching loops for W and Ta samples measured in $B_x$ = 40\,mT.
 The extracted thresholds are plotted in Fig.\,\ref{fig3:b}.
 In both cases, we observe that $V_\text{c}$ changes the most when $B_y$ is close to zero, and then saturates in either field direction.
 This variation can be understood as the effect of the effective transverse field $B_\text{y}+B_\text{FL}+B_\text{Oe}$ on the switching and confirms that in both systems, $B_\text{FL}$ points along $-y$ when $V_\text{SOT}$ is positive (same sign as in Fig.\,\ref{fig2:rotB}).
 This trend is opposite to the one observed in Co/Pt/AlO$_\text{x}$ dots, as expected because of the opposite sign of the SOT in Pt with respect to W and Ta \cite{Baumgartner2017}.